-Men’s bell bottom jeans and men’s flared jeans of the late 1960s may be the most iconic of each decade but they were not the only style.
-The mid 60s mods chose skinny slacks with loud plaid, check or stripe prints or all black for a beatnik style.
-Classic men chose low waist flat front dress trousers with a plain belt in soft pastel, chino, or earth tone colors.
-Denim jeans followed both the slim leg, flare and wide bell bottom moving into the hippie 70s.
-Men’s 60s jeans waistbands were low while 70s waistbands were high.
+Men’s bell bottom jeans and men’s flared pants of the late 1960s may be the most iconic of the decade, but they weren’t the only style.
+The mid 60s Mods chose skinny slacks with loud plaid, check or stripe prints, or went all black for beatnik style.
+Classic men chose low waist flat front dress trousers with a plain belt in soft pastel, chino, or earth colors.
+Denim jeans followed both the slim leg, flare and even the wide bell bottom when moving into the hippie ’70s.
+Men’s ’60s jeans waistbands were low, while ’70s waistbands were high.
 Corduroy bell bottom pants were especially popular in the 1970s.
-On the disco dance floor, it was polyester that was the most flexible bell bottom trouser material.
+And on the disco dance floor, it was polyester that served as the most flexible material for bell bottoms.

-Compare and shop these 60s and 70s men’s bell bottom jeans, pants and trousers for the mod to hippie to disco fashion style.
+Compare and shop these 60s and 70s men’s bell bottom jeans, pants and trousers for the Mod, hippie, and disco fashion style.